 Editorial review process

 Flayrah seeks to provide unusually good information for furry fans.
 We consider a consistent voice and a reputation for responsible coverage key to this goal.
-As such, all user-contributed stories are reviewed for accuracy, tone and completeness.
+As such, all user-contributed stories are reviewed for accuracy, tone and completeness, in accordance with Flayrah's contribution guidelines.

 It is the responsibility of each contributor to ensure their stories are accurate, to the best of their ability.
 After all, your name is on it!